 These cases can arise from a wide variety of circumstances.
 For instance, a person may have died as a direct result of medical malpractice.
 Workplace exposure to dangerous chemicals may also precipitate an otherwise avoidable death.
 Death claims are not limited to being asserted against persons, but also to entities.

 If an entity, through negligence, was responsible for a death of a loved one, you may be entitled to damages.
 It's worth clarifying, though, that these claims are considered civil claims and not criminal claims.

-Our wrongful death attorneys can help you establish whether you have a case and, if so, we can create a viable and successful legal path toward settlement.
+Our attorneys can help you establish whether you have a case and, if so, we can create a viable and successful legal path toward settlement.
 Not everyone is permitted to file a death lawsuit.